 How do I get registered for my summer Step Ahead courses, and when do I register for fall?

-Once a student confirms his/her participation in Step Ahead Math and reserves a seat through the Step Ahead Coordinator, the student will be eligible for registration.
+Once a student confirms his/her participation in Step Ahead Math or Writing and reserves a seat through the Step Ahead Coordinator, the student will be eligible for registration.
 Student participants will then be pre-registered for their Step Ahead coursework by the Step Ahead Coordinator in the Office of Undergraduate Studies.
 The Step Ahead Coordinator will contact student participants for registration.
 A "US" (Undergraduate Studies Advising) hold will be placed on the student record with notation of program participation.
 This hold is used as an indicator of your program participation to other campus members.
 This hold will not prevent the student from registering for courses or viewing his/her academic transcript.
-The Undergraduate Studies Advisors will also register Step Ahead students for a coordinating General Education Course for the Fall 2015 semester (students maintain enrollment with the same faculty who teaches their summer course).
-Math students will be enrolled in MAC 1105 College Algebra.
-Writing students will be enrolled in ENC 1101 Composition I. Students will register for the rest of their Fall 2015 courses with the assistance of Undergraduate Studies Advising during the Advising Registration period on Day Two of Eagle View Orientation.
+The Undergraduate Studies Advisors will also register Step Ahead students for a coordinating General Education Course for the Fall 2016 semester (students maintain enrollment with the same faculty who teaches their summer course).
+Math students will be enrolled in a General Education Math Course.
+Writing students will be enrolled in ENC 1101 Composition I. Students will register for the rest of their Fall 2017 courses with the assistance of Undergraduate Studies Advising during the Advising Registration period on Day Two of Eagle View Orientation.

 How much does the Step Ahead program cost?

 There are a few different costs associated with the Step Ahead program.
 Depending on a student’s housing situation (living at home, on-campus, or off-campus), the total cost for Step Ahead may vary.
 Below is a list of common costs that a student may incur for the program:

 Students will also be responsible for any dining plans and/or miscellaneous additional costs they incur during the Summer B 2017 term.

 Is financial aid available for the summer term?